FoXuLife/FoXuLife/README.md

 In practice from college, I was invited to my first job in the profession, where I tightened my knowledge in Js by studying PlayCanvas, unfortunately I worked there for only 5 months and left because of my studies.
 After graduation, I was taken to the army, from which I returned in the summer of 2022.
  Now I am studying React and working with HTML/CSS(Sass), I do everything on my own and in practice, because I believe that only trial and error can achieve the goal.
-Below I will write a small roadmap with my goals.